PFKimmerle/Substack/AI_Projects/README.md

 # Projects Overview

+### Memory Bot
+A chatbot with conversation history that remembers earlier exchanges.
+Python backend with vanilla JavaScript frontend.

 ### Word Scramble (Claude Code)
 A Python terminal game that lets you guess scrambled words by category, built with Claude Code assistance.